How to Design URL to REST Resource

 Case Study 1

-Let's understand the designing URL for REST API with a real-world example.
-Let’s write few APIs for Companies which has some Employees, to understand more. /getAllEmployees is an API which will respond with the list of employees.
-Few more APIs around a Company will look like as follows:
+Let's understand how to design a URL for REST API using a real-world example.
+Let’s write a few APIs for companies that have some employees to understand more. /getAllEmployees is an API that will respond with the list of employees.
+A few more APIs around a Company will look as follows:

 • /addNewEmployee